Create files from templates

 ReSharper enables you to create classes, interfaces, structs and other files based on file templates.
 Once created, a new file is added to your project and opens in the editor.
 The file contains source code specified in the template.

-- Choose Class, Interface, Struct, etc. or a custom item (if available) in the quick access list.
+Choose Class, Interface, Struct, and so on, or a custom item (if available) in the quick access list.
 If you want to use a custom file template that was not added to the quick access list, select More.

-- If you have chosen More, the Choose Template dialog appears, where you can select the desired template.
-To optionally introduce a template into the quick access list, select its entry in the Choose Template dialog and tick the Add to quicklist check box in the lower part of the dialog before clicking OK.
+If you have chosen More, the Choose Template dialog appears where you can select the desired template.
+To optionally add a template into the quick access list, select its entry in the dialog and tick the Add to quicklist checkbox in the lower part of the dialog before clicking OK.

-If the template has editable parameters (i.e. requires user input), ReSharper deploys a Hot Spot Session in the editor and sets the input position at the first parameter.
+If the template has editable parameters (that is, requires user input), ReSharper deploys a hot spot session in the editor and sets the input position at the first parameter.
 Then you can do the following: